-Courses in this area draw upon, integrate, apply, and extend knowledge and skills previously acquired in subarea B. These courses have a substantial scientific and/or mathematical content and require completion of appropriate courses in subareas B.1-4 as prerequisites to enrollment.
+Courses in this area draw upon, integrate, apply, and extend knowledge and skills previously acquired in subareas B.1-4.
+These courses have a substantial scientific and/or mathematical content and require completion of appropriate courses in subareas B.1-4 as prerequisites to enrollment.